 L1 Visa Application Process

-Step 3: Filing of the Form I-129 and the L supplement
+Step 3: File Form I-129 and the L supplement

-Take note that an L-1 visa can not be obtained through self-petition, so your U.S. employer would need to file a petition for you.
-A Form I-129 and an L-supplement need to be filed together with the supporting documents.
+An L-1 visa cannot be obtained through self-petition, so the U.S. employer must file the petition on the employee's behalf.
+Form I-129 and the L supplement must be filed with the supporting evidence.

-Once your application has been submitted, you will need to schedule and attend the L-1 visa interview.
+Once the petition process has moved forward and consular processing is required, the applicant will usually need to schedule and attend an L-1 visa interview.

 L-1 Blanket Petitions